-In my latest novel, In a Suspect Universe, I introduce the concept of “Deep Story.”
+In my latest novel, In a Suspect Universe, I mention the phrase, “Deep Story.”

 In a series narrative, like a set of novels with the same protagonist (say a detective who solves murder mysteries), or a television program with the same characters who have a weekly task to perform (like a group of agents investigating peculiar phenomena), there’s the typical surface story that concludes at the end of each novel or episode.
 The murderer is found, the crime explained, the phenomenon identified (maybe not always fully “understood” but at least the incidents are brought to a closure).

 But in some recurring series there’s also a story beneath the story, one that you only get hints of, one that’s never resolved at the end of any episode.
 We learn about it only in increments, providing an undercurrent that does not carry the promise of inevitable closure, a recurring mystery that might get further away from an ending even when the show’s approaching it.
 It has a different appeal from “resolution,” more like a knot that’s always being gathered but never quite tied.

 It deals with conspiracies, covert associations, hidden secrets that “you don’t want to know,” that reek with the warning they’re “better left alone.”
 You want a traditional surface story to be laid out and examined, but a deep story you almost feel should be left untouched.
 It’s safer that way.
 It’s too big to be resolved, too out-of-control, too beyond rationality, too against the reassurance that all mysteries can be ultimately solved.
 Instead of us longing to get closer to the answer, we become more wary, or more frightened, or more confused the more we “understand.”
 It’s forever unwinding, unveiling yet one more secret but remaining just beyond our grasp.